simd-lite/simd-json/README.md

 ### serializing

-simsjson-rs is not capable of serializing JSON data as there would be very little gain by re-implementing it.
+simdjson-rs is not capable of serializing JSON data as there would be very little gain by re-implementing it.
 For serialization, we recommend serde-json.

 ### unsafe